Eric Nam: 2018: Honestly and North American tour

 At the 2018 Winter Olympics in South Korea, Nam was named an Honorary Ambassador.
 He appeared on the primetime Olympic broadcast of American television network NBC, providing an in-depth look at K-pop with interviewers Johnny Weir and Tara Lipinski.

 On April 11, 2018, Nam released his third EP, Honestly.
-Led by singles "Honestly" and "Potion", the latter of which featured rapper Woodie GoChild and was released ahead of the album on April 9.
+Led by singles "Honestly" and "Potion", the latter of which featured rapper Woodie GoChild and was released before the album on April 9.
 Honestly leaned into synth and electropop while including some dancehall and reggaeton influences.
 Nam worked with numerous songwriters on the EP, including Brian Lee, Tablo, and Jake Torrey.
 Additionally, Nam stated that the members of BTS helped provide him with feedback as he was creating the record.
 Honestly debuted at number six on the Billboard World Album charts.
 In June, Nam embarked on the Honestly Tour, which encompassed 15 shows in 14 cities across North America and featured pop duo Loote as special guest.
-On July 21, Nam performed at We The Fest in Jakarta, Indonesia, the only Korean act in the lineup.
+On July 21, Nam performed at We the Fest in Jakarta, Indonesia, he was the only Korean act in the line-up that year.

 Later that summer, Nam released the song "Float", which he co-wrote with producer Kool Kojak.
 The song was selected by Sony Pictures for the official soundtrack for the film Hotel Transylvania 3: Summer Vacation, which reached number one at the US box office upon release.
 Nam also featured on a remix for "Your Side of the Bed" with Loote.